< back to Blog home

 Basic Cocktails Every Bartender Should Know

-Basic in this sense means easy to make.
-All good basic bartending drinks should be simple to whip up on a busy shift.
-Recommend them when you’re slammed and you’ll set yourself up for success.
-Such is the magic of basic bartending drinks.
+Basic can mean easy, but it doesn’t mean unimportant.
+Good basic bartending drinks are simple to whip up on a busy shift.
+Recommend them when you’re slammed, and you’ll set everyone up for efficient satisfaction and success.
+Such is the magic of basic everyday drinks.

 aperol spritz in the sunlight